annetutil/annet/docs/usage/tutorial.rst

   device.hw.Arista = True
   ...

-Try to get current configuration of the device:
+Try to get the current configuration of a device:

 .. code:: none